 Georgia Southern ‘New Teacher Thrive and Survive Summit’ assists new teachers with classroom management

 The College of Education (COE) at Georgia Southern University is offering a day for early career teachers to recharge, reconnect and reengage.
-On March 28, teachers will gather at the University’s Statesboro Campus for the “New Teacher Survive and Thrive Summit” featuring keynote speaker Ruth Herman Wells, director of Youth Change, a comprehensive professional development resource for teachers, counselors and principals.
+In September 2020, teachers will gather at the University’s Statesboro Campus for the “New Teacher Survive and Thrive Summit” featuring keynote speaker Ruth Herman Wells, director of Youth Change, a comprehensive professional development resource for teachers, counselors and principals.

 “One of the concerns for new teachers is retention and burnout within their first five years,” said Alisa Leckie, Ph.D, associate professor and COE interim assistant dean for partnerships and outreach.
 “We want to ensure that teachers are getting the support they need for both their professional and personal well being and growth.”

 The event will be held in the College’s classroom building, located at 275 C.O.E.
 Drive, Statesboro, from 8:30 a.m. to 2:30 p.m. and will feature session topics including classroom management, motivating students, stress management and financial wellness.

 The keynote address, presented by Wells, will address classroom management challenges while providing practical strategies for motivating students.
 Wells has authored more than 20 books on youth and child behavior and has more than two decades of experience hosting workshops for teachers and other educators .